 The toll of probate can be a beneficiary’s nightmare.
 It can be quite costly, it can take many years to settle, there’s no privacy surrounding your estate since it becomes public record, and the personal representative of your will (if you have one) is subject to all the rules and restrictions of the courts.

 Is probate easy to avoid by doing a trust?
 A trust can avoid probate if, in fact, the (non-qualified) assets are titled in the name of your trust at the institution in which they are held (or officially registered at the government agency in which they are recorded).
 Simply listing the assets within your trust document will not suffice.

 For example, instead of a property being recorded in Jack Frost’s name– for a simple nominal fee, Jack can create a beneficiary deed on the property.
 That beneficiary deed says that Jack is still one hundred percent owner on his property, but the moment Jack dies the property goes to his beneficiary… Jermaine Frost, his son.
 When Jack passes away Jermaine can go straight to the title company and can activate that beneficiary deed and the title company will put the property into Jermaine’s name, no probate involved.

 What about Jack’s bank accounts?
 How does he avoid probate there?
 It’s simple.
 All banks have “Payable On Death” (POD) forms.
 That means since Jack has a checking or savings account, he can still have it titled in his name, but he can do a POD registration with his bank that states that when Jack dies the account goes to the beneficiary named on that form… again, Jermaine.

-Brokerage firms, such as LPL Financial, have the same form, but instead of “Payable On Death” forms they’re called “Transfer On Death” forms.
+Brokerage firms have the same form, but instead of “Payable On Death” forms they’re called “Transfer On Death” forms.
 Both accomplish the same purpose: passing assets without having to go through the probate process.

 WHAT ELSE AVOIDS PROBATE?